The Last Days of the Blue-Blood Harvest

 The world did not change, at least not for the horseshoe crabs.
 It took three years for the first recombinant factor C test kit based on Ding’s patent to come out in 2003, but even then pharmaceutical companies showed little interest.

 The companies had a number of reasons.
 There was only one supplier of the kit, a company that today is part of the Switzerland-based chemicals company Lonza.
-Pharmaceutical companies were wary relying on a single source for such an important part of their manufacturing.
+Pharmaceutical companies were wary of relying on a single source for such an important part of their manufacturing.
 What if something happened to Lonza?
 Or a natural disaster hit its production plant?
 Companies that bleed crabs also stand to lose a lot of money if factor C becomes adopted widely.
-Of the six companies with crab bleeding facilities in the United States, two declined interviews, one did not respond to an interview request, and two have virtually no public presence.
+Of the six companies with crab-bleeding facilities in the United States, two declined interviews, one did not respond to an interview request, and two have virtually no public presence.
 The sixth is Lonza, which currently sells both LAL and the recombinant factor.

 Lonza, for its part, blamed the slow uptake on regulations.
 In the United States, the FDA tells companies carrying out bacterial-toxin tests to follow the United States Pharmacopeia, a handbook that lays out drug standards.
 In a 2012 guidance, the FDA said companies could use recombinant factor C, which does not appear in the Pharmacopeia, if they carried out their own validation tests.
 “The risk is, of course, the FDA may not accept your validation and you can’t bring your product to market,” says Lonza’s spokesperson Katrin Hoeck.
-“Pharmaceutical companies are risk averse.”
+“Pharmaceutical companies are risk-averse.”
 It took the industry decades to move from rabbits to LAL, too.

 The realities of business came as a real disappointment to Ding.
 “We were just so keen as researchers, so happy it is working,” she says.
 “And we thought the recombinant factor C will be adopted around the world, and the horseshoe crab would be saved.”